Before We Get Into It

 A note on trade-offs:

-Choosing this model meant making some honest trade-offs.
-The paper is 60lb text weight — lightweight and portable, but not ghosting-free with heavier pens.
-The cover has a smooth satin finish — premium feeling, but not linen-wrapped.
+A note on trade-offs: the paper is 60lb text weight — lightweight and portable, but not ghosting-free with heavier pens.
+The cover has a soft-touch laminate finish — premium feeling, but not linen-wrapped.
 There's no ribbon bookmark, no lay-flat binding, no gold foil.
 This is a first edition built for function, intention, and accessibility — not for luxury features that would price out the exact person it was made for.
+Every page earns its place.

 This is a first edition — which means it's the worst version it will ever be.
 And it's still good.
+Future editions will have better materials, refined features, and improvements built directly from real feedback.
+Every iteration gets better.
+That's already the plan.
+If this is what it looks like now, imagine it five to ten years from now.

 What We Refuse to Compromise On